Family Travels With 1st Class RV Adventures

 Despite the challenges, they believe raising their kids on the road is the way to go.
 “Living like this is priceless,”Luis says.
 “Our youngest has a speech delay.
 He’s about 2.5 years behind,” Sandra adds.
 “When we hit the road was when he started really improving.
 So we find that a mixture of being out in nature and being so hands on, he’s really come a long way.”

 “We’re going to be on the road as long as possible.
 We really want to see the kids grow up in this lifestyle, and be able to continue traveling all over the place,” Luis says.
 “We’ve been to the west coast, east coast, we did the UP [at time of publication, 1st Class RV Adventures have visited 23 states].
 Imagine being a teenager and being able to do all these outdoor activities, and go different places, and see different things.”

 “I want to teach them how to think outside the box,” Luis continues.
 “You can chase your dreams, however crazy they may be, you can do it.
 There’s always a way.
 You just have to do something everyday.
 If you do something towards it every single day, it doesn’t matter what it is, eventually, you’ll be living the dream you want.”

-Follow 1st Class RV Adventures at www.1stclassrvadventures.com or on YouTube, Facebook, and Instagram.
-You can catch their full time RV interviews at http://www.hustlezone.tv/living-documentary/index.html.
+Follow our 1st Class RV Adventures at www.1stclassrvadventures.com or on YouTube, Facebook, and Instagram.
+You can catch their family travels and full time RV interviews at http://www.hustlezone.tv/living-documentary/index.html.
 And you will be able to see their new series for Epic Nomad TV at epicnomadtv.com.